 This means that they are very much different from other removable devices such as dentures, which you can take out to clean daily.
 Dental crowns and bridges can only be removed with the help of a dentist.

 To put it simply, they are fixed prosthetic devices.
 They are used to restore or replace a single tooth or several missing teeth.
-In case of a single damaged or missing tooth, a dental crown functions as a replacement.
+In the case of a single damaged or missing tooth, a dental crown functions as a replacement.
 Dental bridges, on the other hand, are used to replace several missing teeth.

 As we stated above, these prosthetic devices are bonded to your teeth by dental cement.
 Generally, the entire process begins with an experienced dentist taking a dental impression of your affected tooth/teeth.
 After this, the crown is fabricated and inserted into your mouth.

 This method ensures that strong restorative material can be used for crowning.
 These materials require fabrication under intense heat (such as firing porcelain or casting metal) and the entire process requires legitimate time to get completed.
 Naturally, it can’t be done inside the mouth.

 These days, dentists are using different computer technologies such as CAD/CAM dentistry for crown fabrication.

 Bridges are recommended when there is more than one tooth to be taken care of.
 They cover up the empty space for the missing teeth.
 The teeth around the missing space are known as abutments and help serve as anchors for your dental bridge.
 Similar to crowns, you get to pick what kind of materials you get to choose for the bridges.